article / Economic Energy

 In January 2025, the U.S. government declared a national energy emergency.
 The direct cause of this emergency was the unprecedented electricity demand driven by the explosive growth of Artificial Intelligence (AI).
 The power consumption of the AI industry has reached astonishing levels: training a single large AI model (such as OpenAI's model) consumes approximately 1,100,000 megawatt-hours of electricity, which is equivalent to the annual electricity usage of 1 million American households.

-The power pressure brought by AI has tangibly impacted American society: in Virginia, where data centers are concentrated, power outage durations have surged by 200% year-on-year; residential electricity prices have skyrocketed by 30% in just a few years; Microsoft CEO Satya Nadella even admitted that the company has piles of GPUs sitting idle in warehouses due to power shortages.
-It can be said that the Texas freeze scenario is repeating itself, but this time, the hand "clutching the lifeline of electricity" has shifted from extreme weather to artificial intelligence.
+The power pressure brought by AI has tangibly affected American society: In Virginia, where data centers are densely concentrated, power outage durations have surged by 200% year-on-year; residential electricity prices have skyrocketed by 30% in just a few years; Microsoft CEO Satya Nadella even admitted that the company has piles of GPUs sitting idle in warehouses due to power shortages.
+It can be said that the scenario of the Texas cold wave is repeating itself, but this time, the hand choking the life-saving electricity has shifted from extreme weather to artificial intelligence.

 .
 The underlying logic of the U.S. power grid: the transition from "survival" to "business."

-The crisis of the U.S. power grid is not accidental; its root lies in a fundamental shift in the underlying logic—from a "survival" orientation that ensures societal operation to a complete turn toward a "business" orientation driven by capital pursuit of profit.
+The crisis of the U.S. power grid is not accidental.
+Its root lies in a fundamental shift in the underlying logic—from a survival-oriented approach that safeguards social operation to a completely profit-driven business orientation.
 This transformation has undergone a long historical evolution.
-In its early days, under the guidance of the "natural monopoly" theory proposed by the "father of the grid," Samuel Insull, the U.S. power grid implemented a model of unified planning and government regulation.
-It was once an industrial marvel that attracted worldwide attention, effectively ensuring the accessibility and stability of electricity.
+In its early stages, under the guidance of the natural monopoly theory proposed by the father of the grid, Samuel Insull, the U.S. power grid implemented a model of unified planning and government regulation.
+It was once an industrial marvel admired worldwide, effectively ensuring the accessibility and stability of electricity.

-In the 1970s and 1980s, the rise of neoliberal ideology led Wall Street capital to view the power grid as a "bullshit natural monopoly" with meager profits, strongly advocating for its dismantling.
-This became a critical turning point in the development of the U.S. power grid.
-Driven by capital, the grid was forcibly split into multiple segments, including generation, transmission, and retail, ushering in a frenzy of "free market" activity.
-However, this dismantling also shattered the "backbone" of the U.S. power grid, laying the groundwork for a series of subsequent crises.
+In the 1970s and 1980s, with the rise of neoliberal ideology, Wall Street capital viewed the power grid as a low-profit, nonsense natural monopoly and strongly advocated for its dismantling.
+This became a crucial turning point in the development of the U.S. power grid.
+Driven by capital, the grid was forcibly split into multiple segments such as power generation, transmission, and retail sales, ushering in a free-market frenzy.
+However, this dismantling also completely broke the backbone of the U.S. power grid, laying the groundwork for a series of subsequent crises.

 One of the "Deadlocks" in the U.S. Power Grid: Supply Chain Disruptions and Aging Equipment.